biblicalhumanities/biblicalhumanities.github.io/guidelines.md

 title: Guidelines
 permalink: /guidelines/
 ---

-We promote the following guidelines for resources in digital biblical humanities.
-(Some of the resources we promote do not satisfy all of these guidelines.)
+Our mission is to grow an open data ecosystem for digital biblical studies.
+To support this mission, we promote these guidelines:

 - Freely licensed.
 For content that is not code, we like [Creative Commons Licenses](http://creativecommons.org/choose/).
 For code, we like MIT, Apache, and GPL -see [http://choosealicense.com](http://choosealicense.com/).
 We encourage licenses that require attribution, we dislike licenses that require asking permission - that just doesn't scale.
 - Human readable formats like XML, JSON, or well structured HTML with metadata.